 The fair value hierarchy has the following levels: (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); (b) inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices) (Level 2); and (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).
-At December 31, 2019, the Company's financial instruments that are carried at fair value, consisting of exchangeable warrants, have been classified as Level 2 within the fair value hierarchy.
+During the years ended December 31, 2020 and 2019, the Company's financial instruments that are carried at fair value, consisting of investment in warrants of Xtierra and Exchangeable Warrants, have been classified as Level 2 within the fair value hierarchy.
+There have been no transfers in or out of Levels 1, 2 and 3 of the fair value hierarchy during the years ended December 31, 2020 and 2019.